Brøndby IF: Zorniger and the German years (2016–2019)

 In April 2016, the board of directors presented Strategi 6.4 (Strategy 6.4), a plan for the future course of the club.
-The main value presented was "community" ("fællesskab"), and a vision for Brøndby IF was also laid out.
+The main value presented was "community" ("fællesskab"), and a vision for Brøndby was also laid out.
 Between 2016 and 2019, the club was to make the Superliga championship playoff every year, become more transparent and reach economic viability by the end of the period.
 Finally, between 2020 and 2023, Brøndby was to reach European football every season and continue to improve in areas of community, transparency and economy.
 In addition, the team should strive for a tactic with strong pressing and return to having one of the best youth academies in Denmark again.

 On 17 May 2016, Brøndby named German coach Alexander Zorniger as their new head coach.
 His first two seasons as head coach resulted in two second-place league finishes and a Danish Cup win.
 The focal point of Brøndby under Zorniger was an extreme form of the German Gegenpressing tactic, popularly translated to overfaldsfodbold (assault football) in Denmark; a style which proved to be a success.
-During the 2017–18 season, Brøndby mounted an eventful title charge to eventually finish second behind FC Midtjylland after being top of the table in the penultimate round.
+During the 2017–18 season, Brøndby mounted an eventful title charge to eventually finish second behind Midtjylland after being top of the table in the penultimate round.
 Zorniger was sacked in February 2019, following a poor start to the new campaign.
-His position had earlier been called into question after a match against Hobro IK in December 2018, where Brøndby's starting lineup featured no Danes.
+His position had earlier been called into question after a match against Hobro in December 2018, where Brøndby's starting lineup featured no Danes.
 After the match, Zorniger criticised the Brøndby youth department for lacking quality and the Danish mentality for being poor.
 Martin Retov and Matthias Jaissle, former assistants under Zorniger, were appointed as caretaker managers the next day.